agplusman/kata-gpt/gpt_instructions.md

 Assign to Components: Link actions to appropriate new or existing components.
 Align Requirements: Match user stories to components for suitability assessment.
 Refine Components: Adjust component division and granularity as needed.
-Avoid Entity Trap: Ensure components are not cross-cutting or overly broad in responsibilities.
+Avoid Entity Trap: Ensure components are not cross-cutting or overly broad in responsibilities eg. security, aggregators, storage etc.
+Review: Logical components are specific, have focused responsibilities and do not become overly broad

 Output Table 1 - Roles, Actions
 Output Table 2 - Components, Behaviors/actions (responsibilities),  and aligned requirements.